ewanpanter/ewanpanter.github.io/_posts/2026-01-08-things-ive-noted-this-week.markdown

 This is clearly not the final answer though.
 If nothing else, the model will be best at the last document / context it was trained on and forget previous documents from earlier runs.
 This could be mitigated by freezing the model weights related to the previous query, but then you run into interpretability roadblocks if you want to avoid simplistic assumptions.
 There is a huge issue of deployability - each customised set of model weights would need to be stored and loaded into memory as and when a user requested that model.

-Tl;dr - interesting but doesn't solve the continual learning problem (although the technique is pretty useful for speeding up long contexts).
+Tl;dr - interesting but doesn't solve the continual learning problem (although the technique is potentially pretty useful for speeding up long contexts).

 ## Other stuff
 When writing the bit about prompt caching, I came across this [excellent explainer](https://ngrok.com/blog/prompt-caching) from [Sam Rose](https://samwho.dev/) - it actually ends up being a decent explainer of how an LLM works.
 A highly recommended read.